bcgsc/biobloom/README.md

 In biobloommaker decreasing the false positive rate (`-f`) can help with specificity.
 Decreasing the filter false positive rate will increase memory usage.

-Due to seqeunce collisions, increasing `-k` can improve the effective specificity because they can be used to obtain more unique sequence matches (higher k has higher complexity).
+Due to sequence collisions, increasing `-k` can improve the effective specificity because they can be used to obtain more unique sequence matches (a higher k has higher complexity).
 There will be fewer frames to consider when increasing the k-mer which may slightly increase the chance of random false positives.

+There is also a `--dust` filter option.
+This will omit k-mers that are low complexity from your classification.
+This may impact performance slightly and another option would be to mask out repeats in your reference files used to make filters.

+There are also alternative scoring methods.
+I would recommend using or experimenting with `-S 'binomial' -s 60` in biobloomcategorizer as probability-based scoring is more robust.
+See section F below for more information.

 ### E. How can I make the program faster?
 There are multiple ways to speed up biobloomcategorizer.
 Here are a few options:

 The `--ordered` option, other than priotizing the first filters in the list (specified by `-f`), will have an added benefit of speeding up the program by avoiding some evaluations if a match is already found.
 Furthermore, because of this speed up, this option maybe appropriate even in situations where no hierarchy is desired (filters must be unrelated in this case).

+### F. Binomial Scoring

+The `-s 'binomial'` scoring method is what the multi-index bloom filter code uses as default but can be used with regular BBT.
+It is a probability-based scoring method that simply calculates the probability that a read is a false positive assuming that all k-mers are unique to a genome but can be a false positive in a filter.
+In practice, especially if experimenting with non-Illumina data, this is more robust than the default scoring method.
+It may become the default scoring method for BBT in the future.

+The `-s` parameter changes when `-s 'binomial'` is set and becomes the minimum -10\*log(minimum false positive rate) threshold for a match.
+The parameter becomes like the minimum FPR, but with -10*log scaling so the parameter becomes manageable (similar MAPQ words in aligners like BWA).
+For example, `-s` 10 would mean you accept 10% of the matches to be false positives and -s 60 would mean you accept 1 out of 10^6 reads to be false positives hits.
+So setting it to 60 should work well in most cases.